Is There a Food Shortage Coming?

-- Stock-pile basics: Flour, sugar, salt, beans, rice, peanut butter, honey etc… Buy canned foods or can your own food.
+- Stock-pile basics: Flour, sugar, salt, beans, rice, peanut butter, honey, etc… Buy canned foods or can your own food.
 Make sure they’re items your family will eat.

-- Connect with local resources: Farmers, farmer’s markets, bartering groups, small stores in your area.
+- Connect with local resources: Farmers, farmer’s markets, bartering groups, and small stores in your area.
 Avoid big box stores (it’s more likely they will be experiencing shortages.

-- If possible raise chickens, they are a great return on investment small livestock.
+- If possible raise chickens, they are a great return on investment in small livestock.
 Plus they are a great source of protein.